sotoblanco/Machine-Learning-Tutorials/README.md

 Natural Language Processing

-We need to change each word to a numerical value, the dataset use is a review of movies from TensorFlow library.
-All reviews must have the same length so the data needs to be standardize.
+We need to change each word to a numerical value.
+The dataset used is a review of movies from the TensorFlow library.
+All reviews must have the same length, so the data needs to be standardized.
 The way it works is by:

-- if the review is greater than 250 words then trim off the extra words
+- if the review is greater than 250 words, then trim off the extra words
-- if the review is less than 250 words add the necessary amount of 0's to make it equal to 250.
+- if the review is less than 250 words, add the necessary amount of 0's to equal 250.

 Which can be achive by using
 ```